 What is the best final expense insurance company?

-The best final expense insurance company for seniors depends on needs and circumstances.
+The best final expense insurance company for seniors living in Arkansas depends on needs and circumstances.

 For example, some companies focus on burial insurance for the elderly, while other companies are geared to offer coverage to seniors who use tobacco.